Kid Quill: Music career

 While in high school, Brown would rap battle friends in his basement.
 One of his friends decided to record Brown rapping and uploaded it to YouTube where it received a good number of views.
 Noticing that there was potential, he decided to pursue rapping.

 On October 14, 2016, Brown released his debut album The Name Above The Title.
 It charted Top 10 on iTunes Hip-Hop/Rap.
-It also charted as a Billboard Heatseaker.
+It also charted as a Billboard Heatseeker.

 In September 2017, Brown followed his first album with 94.3 The Reel.
 This also charted Top 10 on iTunes Hip-Hop/Rap Charts.
 He spent the following year as support on nationals tours with Devvon Terrell, SoMo, Skizzy Mars and Bryce Vine.

 On September 6, 2019, Brown released his fourth album, titled Sunset Diner, inspired by his adolescence, 80s and 90s music and his life experiences.

 On September 25, September 26 and September 27th 2020, Brown opened for Quinn XCII and Chelsea Cutler at their drive in shows at Charlotte Motor Speedway and The Westland Mall.

+On May 26, 2023, after a long period of silence, Brown released his fifth album, Good People.
+He announced his "Good People" tour shortly after, visiting cities such as London, Los Angeles, and Chicago.